yangshun/tech-interview-handbook/contents/study-and-practice.md

 ---
 id: study-and-practice
-title: Study and Practice
+title: Study and practice
 ---

-## Recap CS fundamentals
+## Recap computer science fundamentals

 If you have been out of college for a while, it is highly advisable to review CS fundamentals — Algorithms and Data Structures.
 Personally, I prefer to review as I practice, so I scan through my college notes and review the various algorithms as I work on algorithm problems from LeetCode and Cracking the Coding Interview.